MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/envision-planning-for-service-management-and-quality-complete-guide.md

 To give your users the best experience possible, you need to consider these important aspects during the Envision phase: Do your endpoints meet the Teams hardware and software requirements?
 Have you configured and optimized endpoints to support Wi-Fi networks?
 Which devices will you use to make and receive voice calls?
 Are those devices optimized for Teams?

-For detailed guidance about endpoint planning, see **Planning for Endpoint Quality.**
+For detailed guidance about endpoint planning, see **[Planning for Endpoint Quality](https://docs.microsoft.com/MicrosoftTeams/envision-planning-for-service-management-and-quality-complete-guide#Plan-for-endpoint-quality)**.

 ##Plan for service management